idaholab/moose/modules/navier_stokes/doc/content/source/physics/WCNSFVTurbulencePhysics.md

 - [INSFVMixingLengthScalarDiffusion.md] to the scalar transport equations if the scalar transport is being solved

 !alert note
-These kernels are only added if each of these equations are being defined using a `Physics`.
+These kernels are only added if each of these equations are being defined using their respective `Physics`.

 ## Coupling with other Physics